BenjaminRohlfing/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

     </li>

-Now, you should see a new member in your chat!
-That is groovy bot.
+Now, you should see a new member in your chat.
+That's groovy bot!

 ### 4.2 Configuring Groovy Bot <a name="configuringGroovy"></a>

-Now that Groovy is in your server, we want to remove its admin privileges and create a channel dedicated to it (and also, in the future, to other bots).
+Now that Groovy is in your server, we want to remove its admin privileges and create a channel dedicated to it (and also, in the future, to other bots you might add).

+ **Fig 4.2.1.** shows what this procedure looks like.

-**Follow these steps** to navigate to configure Groovy:
+Follow these steps to configure Groovy:

-1. Find the Groovy role.
+1. Find the "Groovy" role.

     Navigate to your list of server roles in server settings.
 You should see a new role for Groovy.